← Back to ArticlesTraining Tips

 Budget:

-Here's where quality matters.
-Cheap gloves fall apart and don't protect your hands properly.
+Here is where quality matters.
+Cheap gloves fall apart and do not protect your hands properly.

 • Budget (£30-50): Brands like RDX, Lonsdale.
 Fine for starting out.